Looking for a Doctor?

 The hair transplant:

 The doctor harvests the follicles from the donor area and relocates them into the balding areas.
-Dr. Huber or Dr. Jones must choose the location of donor tissue precisely, as the survival of grafts after surgery depends on the properties of the donor follicles harvested from this area.
+Be it, Dr. Huber, Dr. Alexander, or Dr. Jones, your surgeon must choose the location of donor tissue precisely, as the survival of grafts after surgery depends on the properties of the donor follicles harvested from this area.

 There are a few more steps for the FUT procedure such as: